 A long-time EXP agent, Kyle has been crushing it on YouTube for years and offers agents new and old a “warts and all” look into what it’s really like to work as a realtor.
 He even provides updates on exactly how much he has personally sold each quarter.
 Talk about full disclosure!

-[Related article: The Close Special Report: The Best Real Estate Coaches of 2021]
+[Related article: The Close Special Report: The Best Real Estate Coaches]

 If you want to master Facebook advertising, Travis Thom’s channel is a great place to start.
 He offers some excellent advice for agents just getting started or agents who want to up their Facebook game.